 Content Hack #12: You’ve Got Mail

 This can be done via social media, email, or a blog.
 Tell your followers and website visitors that you’re going to start a new “Mail” column in which you answer a customer question each week.
 This works under the assumption that you’re fully prepared to answer the questions that you get.
 Encourage your customers to ask questions about your business, history, or tips and pointers about how to use your products and services.
 It can be anything.
-Similar to a Q&A magazine column, you’re writing a direct response to a reader’s’ question.
+Similar to a Q&A magazine column, you’re writing a direct response to a reader’s question.
 It’s a creative and fun way to produce new content and have a more direct relationship with your customers.

-Use these 12 content creation hacks and pump out some new, high-quality content fast.
+What audiences are really looking for is authenticity.
+So instead of resorting to machine-generated content, use the above 12 content creation hacks and pump out some new, high-quality content fast.
 Need help with your content strategy?
 Contact us.